mozilla-extensions/fingerprinting-protection-debugger/README.md

 Currently, two targets are disabled:

 - IsAlwaysEnabledForPrecompute: This target is used internally.
-[According to its definition](https://searchfox.org/mozilla-central/rev/fa86401b80f19afb6ed9bfca127ecc5e3a6f0cdc/toolkit/components/resistfingerprinting/RFPTargets.inc#101-110), inluding it in overrides may result in undefined behaviour.
+[According to its definition](https://searchfox.org/mozilla-central/rev/fa86401b80f19afb6ed9bfca127ecc5e3a6f0cdc/toolkit/components/resistfingerprinting/RFPTargets.inc#101-110), including it in overrides may result in undefined behavior.
 - AllTargets: Including AllTargets breaks the UI logic.
 An active target is shown with a checked checkbox, but if we include AllTargets, active targets shown would be incorrect.
-Instead we have an `Active All` and `Deactivate all` butto to quickly enable/disable all the targets.
+Instead we have an `Active All` and `Deactivate all` button to quickly enable/disable all the targets.

 ### Targets with yellow background